dgreerf5/LTM_Fundamentals_101_Agility_2018/docs/Module 6/Lab_6.rst

 #.
 First you will create your policy container and set your match strategy

-   g.
+   a.
 Try to do this using the instructions, but a screen shot of the policy is available in the **Appendix** at the end of the lab guide if you would like it

 #.
 Go to **Local Traffic >> Policies : Policy List** and select **Create**